FAQ's: Your Questions Answered

 State deadlines are last-chance opportunities.
 There are many reasons why you should consult a lawyer and file your lawsuit, as soon as you are reasonably sure that you have been the victim of medical malpractice or dental malpractice.
-Even if you are not sure about the malpractice, and are within the time limit for your state, it is safer to talk to a lawyer and let her or him decide whether delay is advisable.
+Even if you are not sure about the malpractice, and are within the time limit for your state, it is safer to talk to a lawyer and let her or him decide whether the delay is advisable.
 The following are a few reasons for moving promptly on your case:

-1. It protects you against having your case dismissed, because you missed the deadline.
-In some states, the deadline can be extended by a judge on a showing of good reason for the delay.
+1. It protects you against having your case dismissed because you missed the deadline.
+In some states, the deadline can be extended by a judge on a showing of a good reason for the delay.
 In most states, if you go even one day over the deadline, you are out of luck.

 2. It allows your lawyer time to discover what happened.
 In a Utah case, a woman suffered a surgical injury to the sciatic nerve that runs down the back of the leg.
 She considered her options for a long time.
 Finally, just before the time limit ran out, she consulted a lawyer, who filed a lawsuit against the surgeon.
 When the lawyer got the hospital records a month later, he learned that a hospital employee was to blame, and there was no case against the surgeon.
 It was too late to sue the hospital, and the plaintiff received nothing.

-3. In some states, until you file your lawsuit, you cannot obtain all the facts and medical records, such as x-rays and doctor’s office records, to learn what really happened.
+3. In some states, until you file your lawsuit, you cannot obtain all the facts and medical records, such as x-rays and doctor’s office records, to learn what happened.
 It takes time to obtain documents and evidence.

 4. In most instances, insurance companies are only concerned with cases that have been filed.
 They recognize these cases as serious claims and are more apt to settle.
 An unfiled lawsuit is an empty threat that goes into the inactive file and is ignored.